Image to Text (OCR)

 Why does processing take a while the first time?

-On the first use, the OCR engine downloads a language-specific data file (a few MB) to your browser.
-Subsequent uses of the same language are faster because the data is cached.
+On the first use, the AI model downloads language-specific data (a few MB) to your browser.
+Subsequent uses of the same language are faster because the model data is cached locally.